A previous ear infection is the usual cause, but some children may develop it as a result of a blocked eustachian tube.

 Secretory otitis media often resolves by itself, usually in 2 or 3 weeks.
 Antibiotics or other drugs, such as decongestants, are not helpful.
 Children who have allergies may be given antihistamines by mouth, a corticosteroid nasal spray, or both.

 If the disorder persists and children do not improve after 1 to 3 months, surgery may help.
-In the United States, myringotomy may be done.
+Sometimes, myringotomy is done.
 For this procedure, doctors make a tiny slit in the eardrum, remove the fluid, and insert a small ventilating tube called a tympanostomy tube in the slit to provide drainage from the middle ear to the outer ear.
 The adenoids may be removed at the same time (called adenoidectomy).
 Sometimes a myringotomy is done only to remove fluid and not insert ventilating tubes.
 If fluid is removed but no tubes are inserted, the procedure is called tympanic membrane perforation or tympanocentesis.

 Antibiotics are given to treat nasal and sinus infections caused by bacteria.